Classic Albums - Moving Pictures

 Alex Lifeson, as the lead guitarist of Rush, played a significant role in shaping the sound of "Moving Pictures."
 His inventive use of various guitar techniques, combined with his melodic and harmonic sensibilities, resulted in an album that is revered by guitarists worldwide.
 Throughout the album, Lifeson's guitar work is marked by a strong sense of melody, inventive chord voicings, and an unwavering focus on serving the song.

 In conclusion, "Moving Pictures" by Rush is a masterpiece that showcases Alex Lifeson's immense talent as a guitarist.
 The album features a diverse range of songs, each highlighting different guitar techniques, scales, and soloing approaches.
-As such, "Moving Pictures" remains a favorite among guitarists who appreciate Lifeson's innovative playing and the album's enduring influence on the world of progressive rock.
+As such, "Moving Pictures" remains a favourite among guitarists who appreciate Lifeson's innovative playing and the album's enduring influence on the world of progressive rock.

-Guitar techniques useed on Moving Pictures
+Guitar techniques used on Moving Pictures

 Throughout "Moving Pictures," Alex Lifeson employed a wide range of guitar techniques that contributed to the album's unique sound.
 Some of the techniques used include: